Aliasthethird/PID/README.md

 This PlatformIO project controls the **depth of a propeller-driven system** using a **PID controller** and an **MS5837 pressure sensor**.
 The PID output drives a servo (ESC) to maintain or oscillate around a target depth, displayed on a **SSD1306 OLED**.

-The PID implementation resides in `lib/PID/`.
+The PID implementation resides in `lib/PID/`, and **generic serial functionality** has been modularized into the new `lib/SerialLineReader/` library (introduced in v1.1.1).

 ---